-Supplemental Instruction - Goal 2 Action 3
+Supplemental Instruction - Goal 2 Action 2

-Estimated Program Expenditure: \$365,000 (\$195,000 LCFF Supplemental)
+Estimated Program Expenditure: \$304,744 (\$210,901 LCFF Supplemental)

 The remedial programs through summer school and the credit recovery system are principally directed to serve the District unduplicated students by provided immediate support when the targeted students have not successfully accessed the curriculum and are in need of reteaching and supplemental support.
+English Learners and Socioeconomically Disadvantaged (Low-income) students achieved lower than their peers on the CAASPP Smarter Balanced Assessments and with the local metric of semester grades.
 Research supports summer engagement and remedial support for at-risk students, particularly of the targeted unduplicated set.
 The new credit recovery system has proven widely successful using a site-based online learning system with AUHSD teacher monitoring and support.
 Recent academic publications as well as AUHSD action research suggest this is a powerful way to provide remedial learning opportunities and opportunity for student success.